 Hal Rounds Biography

 He entered the Air Force in 1967, training as an officer in munitions, and was assigned to Viet Nam in 1968, arriving at Bien Hoa Air Base soon after the Tet Offensive had begun.
-After a year’s service in “’Nam”, he served the remainder of his military time in Washington State, and was discharged (“Honorable,” of course) with the rank of Captain.
+After a year’s service in “’Nam”, having earned the Bronze Star after an enemy rocket attack, he served the remainder of his military time in Washington State, and was honorably discharged with the rank of Captain.